1995parham-teaching/interviews/system-design/README.md

 ## Number Masking

-Snapp! wants to have a service for hiding the driver and passenger numbers to eachother.
+Snapp! wants to have a service for hiding the driver and passenger numbers to each other.
 How do you implement it?